-SEND support is offered to pupils who require intervention that is additional to and/different from activities normally available to all pupils at Rose Hill School.
+SEND (special educational needs and disabilities) support is offered to pupils who require intervention that is additional to and/different from activities normally available to all pupils at Rose Hill School.
 This may be long term because they have a Specific Learning Difficulty or Need e.g. Dyslexia or Dyspraxia or short term because they require ‘booster’ activities to close the gap between their attainments and those of their peers.
 We align to the SEND Code of Practice: 0 to 25 years (2015) recommendations following an Assess, Plan, Do, Review (APDR) model of practice and our support is based on a colour coded 3 Waves model of intervention; Wave 1; in class support (Green), Wave 2; small group support (Yellow) and Wave 3; 1 to 1 support (Red).

 Children with an Education Health Care Plan (EHCP) receive one to one support in accordance with their recommendations; some children are supported in every lesson, some are supported out of the class and some receive support from outside agencies such as Occupational Therapists, Speech and Language Therapists or Cognitive Behavioural Therapists.